marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/estimate.rst

    voxels in the ROI.
 This gives us one ROI summary value per image, and we can run the statistical model on this time-course of summary values.

    The most obvious way of summarizing the values within the ROI is to take the mean.
 This is the default in MarsBaR.
 The mean can be greatly affected by outliers.
 If we suspect there may be outlier voxels in the ROI, the median may be more robust as a summary function.
-The first eigenvector is a more complex estimate of the typical signal in the ROI, and will almost always be similar to the mean, for standard ROI data.
-It is the default for the volume of interest utilities in SPM .
 The other option offered as a summary function is the weighted mean.
 Usually ROIs are binary – meaning that they contain ones within the ROI and zeros elsewhere.
 In this case the weighted mean will be identical to the mean.
 However, it is possible to define ROIs which contain weighting values, where high values represent high confidence that this voxel is within the region of interest, and values near zero represent low confidence.
 In this situation, it can be useful to use the ROI values to weight the mean value.

+   Earlier versions of MarsBaR also offered the option of taking the first eigenvector of the signal.
+We removed it for version 0.42 because it seemed as if it was replicating the behavior of the SPM VOI routines - but it was not.

 As MarsBaR extracts the data you will see its progress printed to the matlab console.
 When the extraction is done, the data is kept in memory.
 You can